lbaligand/myportfolio/README.md

 # MyPortfolio
-MyPortfolio is a dashboard to visualize and analyze personnal financial stock portfolio.
+MyPortfolio is a dashboard to visualize and analyze personal financial stock portfolio.

-This repo is under development, any help is appreciated :smile: